riqueps/nameko-devex/README_challenge.md

 ```

 ## Deploy to Docker
+---
+Docker deployment is very binded on server infrastrucuture, so developers need to now exactly on which server them software will be deployed.

+There is no HA in this kind os environemt.

+The concept here is IaaS.

+---
 Deploy backing services (Postgres, RabbitMQ and Redis) running dev_run_backingsvcs.sh script.

 Remeber to add your user to the Docker group to avoid running tests as sudo.